nathania-haryanto/ng-adv/Demos/07-Reusability/01-Libraries/readme.md

 - Login to npm using `npm login`
 - Run `npm publish` from lib folder

 > Note: It is not recommended to publish Ivy libraries to NPM repositories.
-Read more here: https://v9.angular.io/guide/ivy#maintaining-library-compatibility
+Read more here: https://v9.angular.io/guide/ivy#maintaining-library-compatibility.
+You can also publish your npm packages to [GitHub](https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages)